1ncendium/AD-Enumerator/README.md

 ## Description
-ad-enumerator.py will, with default settings, enumerate LDAP, DNS and SMB.
+ad-enumerator.py can enumerate LDAP, DNS or/and SMB depending on which protocol you choose.
+You can also choose to enumerate all protocols, see for more info the options.
 For each protocol it will create a output file that will be saved under the adenumerator directory.
 You can turn on SSL.
 This comes in handy for protocols like LDAP.
 Also you can specify a domain which is required for DNS and some of the SMB enumerator options.

 ## Compatibility